• Skip to main navigation

 Updated Xbox Accessibility Guidelines: A Dialogue with Brannon Zahand

-Posted on: February 27, 2021 Last updated on: March 1, 2023 Written by: Morgan Baker Comments: 0
+Posted on: February 27, 2021 Last updated on: December 13, 2024 Written by: Morgan Baker

 After the announcement of XAG 2.0 and Microsoft Game Accessibility Testing Services, we had the chance to talk to Brannon Zahand about the current state and future of Xbox’s accessibility.